The history of Lake Resia is told at the Upper Venosta Valley Museum near the lake

 More information

-The Upper Val Venosta Valley Museum stays open every year from mid-June to the end of September and is accessible only during a guided tour: Guided tours are offered every Tuesday at 10 am in July and August, and every Thursday at 5 pm in June and September.
+The Upper Val Venosta Valley Museum stays open every year from the end of May to the end of October and is accessible only during a guided tour: The guided tours are offered every Thursday at 5 pm, furthermore every Tuesday at 10 am in July and August.
+Season start 2025 on May 29.